slatedocs/slate/source/includes/_KYCconsumer.md

 # KYC: Consumer Application Validation Web Service

 The evidence is the application data to be evaluated.
 It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
 While all fields are not required, validation evaluation is more comprehensive when richer evidence is provided.

-### Arguments

 The following URLs are used for consumer application validation: